 Also also (I'm rubbish at linear thinking, apparently, so do try and keep up) later, she has to sneak back into the Lab.
 Her visitor's pass is about to expire, so she drives up to the gate guard all "I've forgotten my notebook-- I still have ten minutes left on my pass, can I pop in and get it?" and when he turns his back to phone a superior, she ABANDONS HER CAR, then HOPS A FENCE and RUNS ACROSS SEVERAL LARGE LAWNS to her destination.
 In a skirt suit and terribly absurd boots.
 LOVE THIS GIRL.

 And then, just when I thought she couldn't get more awesome, she channels Rose.
 The crux of this story is a robot (big surprise) but it's a surprisingly adorable one, which doesn't want to hurt people can gets all conflicted and wobbles when confused.
 (Like a pokemon.)
 And Sarah's all "How can you be sure it doesn't have feelings?" and then asks the robot if it's alright, and pets it.
-And it's all very Dalek and god I love companions.
+And it's all very Dalekand god I love companions.
 They are the best.

+[the Absent-Minded Professor is babbling about solar energy and pollution] Doctor: "I know; humans.
+They can't see that what's under their noses is over their heads!"
 [A-M P babbles on; Sarah Jane, in the background, laughs appreciatively at the Doctor's joke and then, realizing her faux-pas and seeing the Brig's poker face, half-heartedly tries to turn it into a cough, still smiling]

 There's a wonderful moment, later in, when the Brig, the Doctor, and Sarah sit around in the Doctor's lab talking through the clues together.
 Not only do Sarah and the Doctor totally have an "Are you deducting?" moment, but I just...
 I love what an odd yet efficient little team they make.
 It's one thing to SAY Sarah's an investigative journalist; it's quite another to give her the mind of one.
 (In the commentary, the producer says "We very deliberately didn't make Sarah Jane an assistant--we made her an investigative journalist so she could, you know, start things on her own."
 To which Terrence Dicks replied "Yes-- assistants are for tying to train tracks!" and oh, that was so close to being inspired.
 But then Lis Sladen laughs and says "I never got that one-- it was the one I wanted!" which only further proves how awesome she is.)